 Training for each muscle group varies between one to two times per week, with periods of unloading interspersed throughout the training cycle to minimize overtraining potential.

-BC: Many bodybuilders utilize Joe Weider's "Instinctive Principle," which is in itself a form of periodization that relies on biofeedback.
+T-Nation: Many bodybuilders utilize Joe Weider's "Instinctive Principle," which is in itself a form of periodization that relies on biofeedback.
 Mel Siff called this "auto-regulation" and described it as "Cybernetic Periodization."

 Do you believe that most bodybuilders and powerlifters should stick to a set periodized routine and stick to the formula, or that most should ditch the periodization schemes and learn how to listen to their bodies and train accordingly?

-BS: I'm a big proponent of periodization for achieving any exercise-related goal.
+Brad Schoenfeld: I'm a big proponent of periodization for achieving any exercise-related goal.
 It has been validated by research and I've used it very successfully over the years in hypertrophy programs.